Lighthouses of Malta

 Tower unpainted, lantern painted green.
-Tom Gates's photo at the top of this page shows this lighthouse in the distance, Trabas has an excellent closeup by
+Tom Gates's photo at the top of this page shows this lighthouse in the distance, Trabas has an excellent closeup,

-David Micallif has a 2016 photo sphere, and Google has a satellite view.
+David Micallef has a 2016 street view, and Google has a satellite view.
 The two breakwater lighthouses stood without their lanterns for decades, but in 2012 replicas of the original lanterns were installed.
-Martin Kubik has a photo showing the tower without the present lantern.
+Martin Kubik has a 2008 photo showing the tower without the present lantern.
 The West Breakwater is detached but joined to the mainland by a bridge seen in another David Micallef photo.
 It is walkable, but it may take some local knowledge to find a way to the bridge below the ramparts of Fort St. Elmo.
 Located at the end of the breakwater on the west side of the entrance

 to the Grand Harbour of Valletta.
 Accessible only by boat (the breakwater